New York Public Library: One NYPL

 In 2006, the library adopted a new strategy that merged branch and research libraries into "One NYPL".
 The organizational change developed a unified online catalog for all the collections, and one card to that could be used at both branch and research libraries.
 The 2009 website and online-catalog transition had some initial difficulties, but ultimately the catalogues were integrated.

 Community Oral History Project

 NYPL's Community Oral History Project shares New York City's neighborhoods and diverse people by documenting history through collected stories.
-The Oral History Project include's people living in Greenwich Village, Harlem, Washington Heights and Inwood, Times Square, Hell's Kitchen, Soho, Lower East Side, Chinatown, and Kips Bay as well as Transgender, Latino Americans, Veterans, and Disability Experience.
+The Oral History Project includes people living in Greenwich Village, Harlem, Washington Heights and Inwood, Times Square, Hell's Kitchen, Soho, Lower East Side, Chinatown, and Kips Bay as well as Transgender, Latino Americans, Veterans, and Disability Experience.

 Community outreach

 The New York Public Library offers many services to its patrons.
 Some of these services include services for immigrants.
 New York City is known for having a welcoming environment when its comes to people of diverse backgrounds.
 The library offers free work and life skills classes.
 These are offered in conjunction with volunteers and partnerships at the library.
 In addition, the library offers non-English speakers materials and coaching for them to acclimate to the U.S. For these non-English speakers, the library offers free ESOL classes.
 An initiative was taken in July 2018, NYC library card holders are allowed to visit Whitney Museum, the Guggenheim and 31 other prominent New York cultural institutions for free.